Cell Biology & Anatomical Sciences

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Cell Biology.
-About 4.7% of those with this major are international students.
+Students from other countries are interested in Cell Biology, too.
+About 5.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea